kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

  * The `data/` folder with all the assets

+## Cleanup

+We can remove the project that we created:

 ## Summary

 In this tutorial, we have seen several ways to export labels from a Kili project: